 Wildlife is abundant in Southeast Alaska and sightings are possible on any tour, however this is not a designated wildlife tour and nothing can be guaranteed.

-Food and drink are not allowed during this tour.
+For safety reasons, service animals are not allowed on this tour.

 Guests must be comfortable walking short distances on uneven and occasionally icy surfaces.